libor-m/scrimer/doc/install.rst

 - **newbler** [#newbler]_ is the best option for assembling 454 mRNA data [#mundry]_ [#kumar]_
 - **MIRA** [#mira]_ does well on 454 transcriptome assembly as well [#mundry]_ [#kumar]_
-- **sim4db** [#sim4db]_ can be used as alternative spliced mapper, part of kmer suite, apply my patch [#sim4db-patch]_ to get standard conformant output
+- **sim4db** [#sim4db]_ can be used as alternative spliced mapper, part of kmer suite, apply our patch [#sim4db-patch]_ to get standard conformant output
 - **Pipe Viewer** [#pv]_ can be used to display progress of longer operations
 - **BioPython** [#BioPython]_ and **NumPy** [#numpy]_ are required for running ``5prime_stats.py``
 - **mawk** [#mawk]_, awk is often used in the pipeline, and mawk is usually an order of magnitude faster